shopware5/shopware/UPGRADE-5.3.md

 * Changed method `\Shopware\Components\SitemapXMLRepository::readCategoryUrls` to only export public category links
 * Changed method visibility of `\Shopware_Controllers_Backend_Search::createEntitySearchQuery` from `private` to `public`
 * Changed the `I am` select option for the registration: If it is deactivated in the backend, it effects only the registration
+* Changed the update, delete and insert backlog from product number to the main detail product number by variant and price model
+* Changed the creation of Cronjobs to insert active Cronjobs by a `cronjob.xml`
+* Changed smarty templates (replaced prepend / append with smart.block.parent, code formatting)
+* Changed inline JS in `themes/Frontend/Bare/index/index.tpl`

 ## 5.3.3